undus5/undus/content/posts/archlinux-install-luks-btrfs-systemd-boot.md

 as the subvolid may change when restoring snapshots, requiring a change of mount configuration."\
 Ref: [Btrfs#Mounting subvolumes](https://wiki.archlinux.org/title/Btrfs#Mounting_subvolumes)

-Since `"genfstab"` would generate subvolid and other redundant options, I choose to write fstab manually.
+Since `genfstab` would generate subvolid and other redundant options, I choose to write fstab manually.

 Save partitions UUID to temp files for later use: